Author: Shaun Kellogg

 |

 Attendance trends can shift for many reasons, including changes in enrollment, mobility, reporting practices, transportation access, community conditions, or the mix of student needs.
-That is why bright-spot identification should be paired with careful validation and local context.
+Treat the map as a signal for where to look, then validate the story with local context.

-This map uses a simple, transparent rule (a 50%+ reduction since a school’s 2022 peak) to surface places where attendance improved sharply.
-The advantage is clarity: it is easy to understand, easy to reproduce, and useful for quickly identifying schools to learn from.
-The tradeoff is that this approach does not fully account for context.
+The bright-spot approach starts with a clear, transparent improvement rule.
+That simplicity is a feature: it is easy to explain, easy to reproduce, and useful for quickly identifying schools to learn from.
+The tradeoff is that a simple threshold does not fully account for context or peer comparability.

 | Advantages of this approach: | Why we’re evolving the method: |